fiefdx/LitePipeline/README.md

 retry_interval: 5                      # retry to connect manager interval, when lost connection, 5 seconds
 executor_interval: 1                   # the scheduler service interval, 1 second
 action_slots: 2                        # how many actions can be executed parallelly
+gpu: null                              # does this node have a GPU
+docker_support: false                  # does this node support to use docker
 data_path: /home/pi/node_data/data     # node data store directory, can auto generate by liteconfig
 ```